whitetreebible/connections/docs/devs/schema.md

 Include references for edges to capture scholarly context or scriptural support. weight allows filtering for strong vs weak connections and visualization purposes.
 ID Disambiguation:
 Keep IDs unique and descriptive.
-Example: rahab_jericho vs rahab_monster.
+Example: person/rahab vs creature/rahab.
 Extensibility:
 Future expansion may include additional languages, edge types, or node types.
 Footnotes and edges allow you to centralize translation and reference management.